Dane County Chapter

 Help Maintain a section of the Ice Age Trail

 Like the other national scenic trails, the Ice Age National Scenic Trail is built and maintained by volunteers.
 We can use your help - for a morning, for a few days a year, or on a more regular basis.
 You can help at various locations, or help us keep an eye on one or two particular miles of trail.
 If you want to come out and try a bit of Ice Age Trail volunteering, see our Dane County Chapter Events Calendar and Work Day Schedule.
-Feel free as well to contact the Chapter Coordinator, Andrew Bent (email@example.com)(608-333-9896) if you want to discuss possible volunteer options.
+Feel free as well to contact the Chapter Coordinator, Tom Gross, 608-347-5154, email@example.com, to discuss possible volunteer options.
 More trail maintainers are always needed.